Naaabill/lab6_mac/doc/vscode.md

 ![](img/vscodeOpenProject.png)

 You can see that there is a `.vscode` folder (hidden on Linux/Mac) that contains the full configuration:
  * `c_cpp_properties.json` give some information about the configuration of the C/C++ parts.
-It us used by the intelliSense mode for auto-completion.
+The intelliSense mode for auto-completion needs it.
 It defines a configuration named `STM32 ARM`
  * `launch.json` get some information on how to use st-link when debugging.
  * `settings.json` just tells that CMake will use a cross compiler.